 Capital One Arena plays host to one of the National Basketball Association’s most exciting teams.

 The Washington Wizards are one of the hottest tickets in the National Basketball Association (NBA).
-Their rowdy DC fan base is ready for another postseason run in 2018-19, as the Wizards will look to make their fifth playoff appearance in six years.
+Their DC fan base is ready for another exciting season in 2019-2020, as the Wizards will look to make their fifth playoff appearance in seven years.
 Here are our favorite reasons to check out Wizards hoops at Capital One Arena this season.

-Recent renovations to Capital One Arena promise to take the fan experience at a Washington Wizards game to a whole new level this year.
+Recent renovations to Capital One Arena make for an awesome fan experience at a Washington Wizards game.
 Improvements include fully modernized concourses, a new sound system, new dining concepts and The Connected Fan program, a personalized digital experience that will allow you to order food and beverages and receive special offers during the game.

 Capital One Arena is located in Penn Quarter / Chinatown, one of the liveliest neighborhoods in the District.
 There are dozens of restaurants nearby, as well as the shopping hub that is CityCenterDC.
-The Smithsonian American Art Museum and the National Portrait Gallery are housed in the same building across the street, while the Newseum is a short walk away.
+The Smithsonian American Art Museum and the National Portrait Gallery are housed in the same building across the street, while the National Gallery of Art is a short walk away.
 Have another night in the city?
 Check out a play at Ford’s Theatre or Shakespeare Theatre Company.